Chart Color Schemes

 Panania (South) - Picnic Point was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Panania (South) - Picnic Point has a higher cultural diversity than most local markets, with 27.6% of its population born overseas and 33.1% speaking a language other than English at home.
-Christianity is the predominant religion in Panania (South) - Picnic Point, making up 63.8% of the population, compared to 46.5% across Greater Sydney.
-The top three ancestry groups are Australian (19.8%, higher than the regional average of 14.1%), English (19.1%, higher than the regional average of 11.3%), and Other (11.5%, lower than the regional average of 20.1%).
+Panania (South) - Picnic Point had a higher level of cultural diversity than most nearby areas, with 27.6% of its population born overseas and 33.1% speaking a language other than English at home.
+Christianity was the predominant religion in Panania (South) - Picnic Point, making up 63.8% of the population, compared to 46.5% across Greater Sydney.
+The top three ancestry groups were Australian (19.8%, higher than the regional average of 14.1%), English (19.1%, higher than the regional average of 11.3%), and Other (11.5%, lower than the regional average of 20.1%).

 Frequently Asked Questions - Diversity